Chapter 5: May You Be Brave, Little One

 Courage to see the dignity of others and love them radically.

-Courage when your find yourself standing up for what’s right, caught between opposing critics on both sides.
+Courage when you find yourself standing for truth between critics on both sides.

 Courage to protect the vulnerable.